Leostx/Voi_scooter/README.md

 The cable colors are:

 RED    -> +34VDC
 BLACK  -> GND
 BLUE   -> ENABLE
 YELLOW -> TX (3.3V !!)
 GREEN  -> RX

 We added a buck converter to reduce the Voltage from 34V to 3.3V.
 This is powering an Arduino Pro Mini and a HC-06 bluetooth module.

 GREEN  -> Arduino D10
 YELLOW -> Arduino D11
 BLUE   -> Arduino D12

 The bluetooth module is connected as follows:

 BT TX -> Arduino D8
 BT RX -> Arduino D9

-On Pin D3 we attached the allready existing Buzzer.
+On Pin D3 we attached the already existing Buzzer.

 ![IMG_20190810_130433](https://user-images.githubusercontent.com/53583708/62821441-26523400-bb75-11e9-964a-fd15916d9900.jpg)

 ![IMG_20190810_130425](https://user-images.githubusercontent.com/53583708/62821484-f22b4300-bb75-11e9-830d-130dfea5b490.jpg)

-I've added an IMU for shaking recognition as anti theft, but it is not implemented yet.
+We've added an IMU for shaking recognition as anti theft, but it is not implemented yet.

 The rest of the magic is happening in the code.
 Ask if you've got questions.

-#Future improvements
+##Future improvements

 - IMU implementation
 - Powersafing mode for bluetooth